nodejs/node/doc/api/http.md

 This event can also be explicitly emitted by users to inject connections into the HTTP server.
 In that case, any [`Duplex`][] stream can be passed.

+If `socket.setTimeout()` is called here, the timeout will be replaced with `server.keepAliveTimeout` when the socket has served a request (if `server.keepAliveTimeout` is non-zero).

 ### Event: 'request'
 <!-- YAML
 added: v0.1.0